Reddit beginner guide: How do you get started with Reddit?

 11. Crosspost: Sharing the same post in multiple subreddits.

-How do you get started on Reddit?
+Reddit tips for beginners: How do you get started?

 Getting started on Reddit is simple.
 However, the key is to set it up right so your experience feels personalized from day one.
+Many people look for Reddit tips for beginners at this stage because the platform has its own culture.

 Here is how you do it: